apachecn/sitepoint-blog-zh/docs/10-typical-html-interview-exercises.md

 ```
 <img src="image.jpg" alt="London by night">
-<small>The copyright of this image is owned by Aurelio De Rosa</small>
+The copyright of this image is owned by Aurelio De Rosa
 ```

 ## 5.副标题